krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 </dependency>
 ```

 That gives you an API where you can use Async-profiler from Java code.
-Example of usage:
+Example usage:

 ```java
 AsyncProfiler profiler = AsyncProfiler.getInstance();
 ```

-That gives you an instance of ```AsyncProfiler``` object, where you can send orders to the profiler:
+That gives you an instance of ```AsyncProfiler``` object, with which you can send orders to the profiler:

 ```java
 profiler.execute(String.format("start,jfr,event=wall,file=%s.jfr", fileName));